Showing posts with label Shoot 'em ups - Overhead. Show all posts

 This is why we play Atari!!

 What a pleasure it is to play Death Chase - The Remix.
-It's a job when a game comes along that, not only takes you by surprise but, completely blows you away.
+It's good when a game comes along that not only takes you by surprise, but completely blows you away.
 Death Chase first appeared quite modest, gimmicky, and perhaps even stupidly senseless.
-But a few moments pass during your first game and you are HOOKED.
-Use the keyboard and enjoy the frantic action which is exhilarating and bursting with bloody mayhem.
+But a few moments pass during your first game, and you are HOOKED.
+Use the keyboard and enjoy the frantic action, which is exhilarating and bursting with bloody mayhem.

 <<<~~~~~~~~~~~~~~~~~~>>>